Archaeological Institute of America

 Formed in 1967, the Society for Historical Archaeology (SHA) is the largest scholarly group concerned with the archaeology of the modern world (A.D.
 1400-present).
 The main focus of the society is the era since the beginning of European exploration.
 SHA promotes scholarly research and the dissemination of knowledge concerning historical archaeology.
 The society is specifically concerned with the identification, excavation, interpretation, and conservation of sites and materials on land and underwater.
 Geographically the society emphasizes the New World, but also includes European exploration and settlement in Africa, Asia, and Oceania.

-Purpose: To promote the study of archeology and anthropology, especially but not limited to the prehistoric and historic periods in Virginia; To work for the proper conservation and exploration of archeological sites and materials; To encourage the scientific study of archeological sites and materials and to discourage careless, misdirected, or commercial collecting of artifacts; To promote the spread of archeological knowledge through the media of publications, meetings, lectures, exhibits, etc.; To collaborate with other organizations and agencies that serve the same purposes as those of this society; To serve as a bond between individual members and as a link with similar organizations in other states
+The Archaeological Society of Virginia's goals are: To promote the study of archeology and anthropology, especially but not limited to the prehistoric and historic periods in Virginia; To work for the proper conservation and exploration of archeological sites and materials; To encourage the scientific study of archeological sites and materials and to discourage careless, misdirected, or commercial collecting of artifacts; To promote the spread of archeological knowledge through the media of publications, meetings, lectures, exhibits, etc.; To collaborate with other organizations and agencies that serve the same purposes as those of this society; To serve as a bond between individual members and as a link with similar organizations in other states

 American Institute for Southeast European Studies